 Phenomena that can be spotted while stargazing on Mount Teide

-Throughout the year, the sky offers us various celestial shows that you cannot miss when visiting Tenerife, as the Teide becomes the best
+Throughout the year, the sky offers us various celestial shows that you cannot miss when visiting Tenerife, as Mount Teide by night becomes the best amphitheatre to sit back and enjoy stargazing.

 Some of the most spectacular stellar phenomena take the form of meteor showers.
 Perhaps the best known for being the year’s last, and of high intensity, is the Geminid meteor shower, though the sky treats us to meteor showers almost every month: the Quadrantids in January and the Perseids in August are just some of the various meteor showers that occur throughout the year.